 Today, Vula boasts a vast network of over 4000 doctors across South Africa, and responds to the needs of approximately 3000 patients every month – that’s one patient every 8 minutes.
 The mobile app has the potential to transform our nation’s desperately dismal healthcare system.

-“The private healthcare system look after about 8 million people,” says Mapham.
+“The private healthcare system looks after about 8 million people,” says Mapham.
 Comparatively, 42 million people need care from public healthcare – but only 21 per cent of South African doctors work in this sector.
 This means that one specialist must serve the needs of over 18 000 patients.

 It’s little wonder then that few in rural areas end up receiving the healthcare they need.